 Gluten Free Pumpkin Muffins

 These gluten free pumpkin muffins are soft, fluffy and moist!
 This easy one bowl recipe takes only 25 minutes from start to finish.
 They are great for breakfast, an easy snack or healthy dessert.
+Both kids and adults love this recipe.
 These muffins are warmly spiced and the perfect fall treat!

 Why You’ll Love This Recipe

 - These gluten free pumpkin muffins are quick and easy.

 - They take only 25 minutes in total.

 - This recipe is made in one mixing bowl.